community-research-on-ruby-governance/questions-for-ruby-central/QUESTIONS.md

 ---

+In your Oct 31update, you mentioned that "While we are members of OpenSSF, we missed the opportunity to be a signatory on the joint statement."

+When I looked at that joint statement, it does say "Organizational signatures indicate endorsement by the listed entity.
+Additional organizations may be added over time."

+Can you clarify?
+Have you reached out to OpenSSF and asked to be added and informed that was not possible?
+If not, can you please reach out and ask to be added.

+This would be a positive step forward in clarifying Ruby Central's position.

+(Submitted by Gregory Brown)

+---

 Ufuk, thank you for your Oct 31 reply.

 I understand that you stand by your decision to platform DHH despite the community outrage that caused.